Before Your Flight

 It’s important to save up before you leave for Spain.
 Each individual will have their own average costs, so I can’t give a personalized budget, but I can share the average extra expenses you will have when starting.

-Most people save between $2,500 and $3,000 (not including the flight cost) to cover the initial costs + emergency expenses.
+Most people save between $3,500 and $4,000 (not including the flight cost) to cover the initial costs + emergency expenses.
 Your monthly stipend will be just enough to cover basic expenses for most people, but you will need extra money for the first few months.
-I will share my monthly budget as someone who has lived in Spain for a few years now.
-The expenses shown are for living in Madrid, Spain.
-Expenses in Madrid are higher than other regions in Spain, but the pay through NALCAP is also higher to compensate.
+Some regions can have payment delays, so if possible I recommend saving extra.

 The transport abono card and private lessons income are 2 huge advantages you can use to balance your budget.